Beach Red

-Beach Red is a 1967 World War II film starring Cornel Wilde (who also directed) and Rip Torn.
+Beach Red is a 1967 World War II film starring Cornel Wilde (who also directed and produced) and Rip Torn.
 The film depicts a landing by the United States Marine Corps on an unnamed Japanese-held Pacific island.
 The film is based on Peter Bowman's 1945 novella of the same name, which was based on his experiences with the United States Army Corps of Engineers in the Pacific War.